Skip to main content

 The Critical Role of Resistance Training

-While all forms of are beneficial, resistance training becomes particularly important during perimenopause.
+While all forms of physical activity are beneficial, resistance training becomes particularly important during perimenopause.
 The loss of estrogen accelerates the decline in both muscle mass and bone density.
 Resistance exercise directly combats these two issues simultaneously.
 By stimulating muscle fibers, it promotes the maintenance and growth of lean body mass.
 This has a direct and positive effect on resting metabolic rate, as muscle tissue burns more calories at rest than fat tissue does.

 A consistent resistance training program is one of the most powerful tools available to directly counteract the metabolic slowdown and changes in body composition associated with perimenopause.